anoma/juvix-docs/docs/tutorials/learn.juvix.md

     end;
     ```

-Congratulations! your warm-up is complete!
+Congratulations!
+Your warm-up is complete!

 ### More exercises